-Hiring: All hiring of coaches, assistant coaches and volunteer coaches must be accomplished through AUHSD hiring policies and practices.
+Hiring: All hiring of coaches, assistant coaches and volunteer coaches must be done through AUHSD hiring policies and procedures.
 Coaches or parents may not make hiring decisions for their programs.
-ALL hiring is done by the District HR department.
+All hiring is done by the AUHSD Human Resources Department.